 Sometimes I run across a Tangled party post on another blog.
 When I am leaving a comment, instead of putting my blog’s URL in the required field, I put in the link to my Tangled Party.
 But I don’t want to go back to my blog and look up the URL, so I just remember my customized URL: bit.ly/TangledParty!

 This also works well when someone asks me about my party on Twitter or Facebook.
 Or even if I just want to link to it in one of my own posts.
 I can quickly remember it and link it!

-I have customized URLs for all my parties, series, About Me pages and even to a bio page (which includes a photo and bio for other blogs to use when I guest post, etc.).
+I have customized URLs for all my parties, series, About Me pages, subscription links and even to a bio page (which includes a photo and bio for other blogs to use when I guest post, etc.).

 Not to toot my own horn but I think this genius.
 It’s such a big time-saver!

 2. Share This button

 There are all kinds of social media buttons and plug-ins to insert into your posts so that others can easily share your posts on their social media networks.
 Share This is my favorite.
 And since I’ve installed it in this format (large buttons with number of shares above the buttons ), I’ve noticed I get MORE shares.
 People experience positive peer pressure and if it’s been shared 400 times, they are apt to do the same.

 A series is a perfect opportunity keep people coming back to your blog for more.